nmshd/documentation/_docs_integrate/data-model-overview.md

 ## RelationshipCreationContent

-Theoretically you can send any kind of data in a Relationship's creation content.
-However, if the RelationshipTemplate's content was of type `RelationshipTemplateContent`, the creation content must be of type `RelationshipCreationContent`, containing the Response to the Template's Request on new Relationship.
+Theoretically you can send any kind of data in a Relationship's `creationContent`.
+However, if the RelationshipTemplate's `content` was of type `RelationshipTemplateContent`, the `creationContent` must be of type `RelationshipCreationContent`, containing the Response to the Template's Request on a new Relationship.

 | Name     | Type                            | Description                                                                                                                                              |
 | -------- | ------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |